Version 2.1 April 2026 Supersedes v2.0

 #E3C978

 Role logic - Porcelain and paper carry long-form reading.
-Midnight is the application canvas, deep navy is the primary card surface, and slate navy is the raised or focused layer.
-Gold should punctuate the system, not become the system.
+Midnight is the application canvas, Deep Navy is the primary card surface, and Slate Navy is the raised or focused layer.
+Gold should punctuate the system, not become the system — light mode uses Muted Gold for emphasis and Deep Gold for small typography; dark mode uses Rich Gold for primary action, Pale Gold for warnings and hover lifts, and Cream Gold for quiet disabled states.

 06 COLOR ROLES